goadesign/goa.design/content/extend/dsls.md

 #### DSL Engine Execution Flow

 Before jumping into the details of implementing a DSL on top of the goa engine it is helpful to understand the steps involved during execution at a high level.
-Backing off a bit: what is executing a DSL? two things:
+Backing off: what is executing a DSL? two things:

 1. The `Go` runtime evaluates the global variables when the generator program loads.
 This causes all the DSL functions called that way to get run and produce a first set of definitions.